grammyjs/website/site/docs/plugins/chat-members.md

 There are several different statuses that are often interchangeable in most applications.
 In addition, the restricted status is ambiguous because it can represent both members of the group and restricted users that are not in the group.

-This plugin simplifies dealing with chat members by offering fully typed filters for chat member updates.
+This plugin simplifies dealing with chat members by offering strongly-typed filters for chat member updates.

 ## Usage